patniharshit/jbechtel.github.io/about.md

 ## Bio

-Currently I am a graduate student advised by Professor Anton Van der Ven at the University of California, Santa Barbara.
+Currently I am a graduate student advised by [Professor Anton Van der Ven](https://vandervengroup.materials.ucsb.edu/) at the University of California, Santa Barbara.

-In 2012 I graduated from the University of Pittsburgh where I majored in applied math and chemistry.
+In 2013 I graduated from the University of Pittsburgh where I majored in applied math and chemistry.

 I live in Santa Barbara, and, when I'm not at at work, I am either riding my road bike, trying to learn new jazz tunes on guitar, or updating this blog.
+I read Neal Stephenson, listen to The Bad Plus, and am amazed by group theory.

 Thanks for reading!